rikhuijzer/blog/posts/binary-regression-priors.md

 However, this doesn't take much foreknowledge into account.
 For example, when predicting a person's length given only the weight and gender, we already have an intuition about the effect size and direction.
 Bayesian analysis should be able to incorporate this prior information.

-In this blog post, I aim to figure out how much can be gained from using foreknowledge.
+In this blog post, I aim to figure out whether foreknowledge can, in theory, increase model accuracy.
-To do this, I generate data and fit a Bayesian binary regression.
+To do this, I generate data and fit a linear model and a Bayesian binary regression.
-Next, I compare the accuracy from the Bayesian model with a simple linear model.
+Next, I compare the accuracy of the model parameters from the linear and Bayesian model.

 \toc